joereddington/joereddington.github.io/diary/index.md

 ## 19/07/22 19:49 to 20:44,  +EQT email
 * And a reasonable amount of faff.
 I'm NOT there.
 And I'm hungry.

+## 20/07/22 07:30 to 16:45, +EQT prison work
+## 20/07/22 19:30 to 20:09, In delores.
+## 20/07/22 20:11 to 20:29, (B) Setup the standing orders for the other accounts
+## 20/07/22 20:28 to 20:36, (C) Work on: Game of House of Books https://github.com/joereddington/Projects-Public/issues/41 +PersonalProjects

+## 20/07/22 20:36 to 21:00, (C) Work on: Migrate old joereddington.com posts over to github pages site.  https://github.com/joereddington/joereddington.github.io/issues/1 +PersonalProjects

+Reviewed.
+Worked on some stuff.
+Time to do some recreation now.